-Social media are powerful communications tools that have a significant impact on organizational
+Social media are powerful communications tools that have a significant impact on organizational and professional reputations.

-the following guidelines are used to clarify how best to enhance and protect the University when participating in social media while conducting a search or hiring to fill a position.
+The University of Arkansas (“University”) has established the following guidelines are used to clarify how best to enhance and protect the University when participating in social media while conducting a search or hiring to fill a position.

 As a general matter, the same policies and expectations that apply to a person’s interactions or traditional communications also apply to her or his interactions with the online community.

 The guidelines are subject to all other applicable policies of the University of Arkansas.

 The guidelines apply to all employees, units, and affiliates of the University who are involved in conducting a search or hiring to fill a position.